bojanpopic/developer.joomlatools.com/framework/plugins/dispatcher.md

 Until now the focus was on the MVC layer of a component using `com_acme` as an example.
 For each MVC triad there are twenty-two plugin events that get broadcast via the Event API.

 However, there are another twenty-two plugin events that a plugin can tap into.
-Each Framework powered component has a dispatcher.
+Each component has a dispatcher.
 The dispatcher acts as a [component front controller](https://en.wikipedia.org/wiki/Front_Controller_pattern).
 It routes the request to the correct controller, which then handles it form there.

-[`KDispatcherAbstract`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/dispatcher/abstract.php#L16) has four action methods:
+The abstract dispatcher [`KDispatcherAbstract`](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/libraries/dispatcher/abstract.php#L16) has four action methods:

 |method|description|
 |:---------|:---------------|